cervenkam/fjp/README.md

 * objdump

 # Instalation
-For compilation use **build.sh**, it has two parameters, first is the filename/path to the **pl0** source, second is output file (executable), for example:
+For compilation use **compile.sh**, it has two parameters, first is the filename/path to the **pl0** source, second is output file (executable), for example:

-`./build.sh hilbert.pl0 out.bin`
+`./compile.sh hilbert.pl0 out.bin`

 This command creates the output program **out.bin**, which can be executed with **run.sh** script: